red-hat-storage/ocs-operator/metrics/mixin/README.md

       ```
       * Define constants like clusterRequestsAlertTime, storageType in the metrics/mixin/config.libsonnet file.
+      * Double check there is 'runbook' file for document the alert properly. 'runbook_url' annotation will store the link.
       * Add this file to **metrics/mixin/alerts/alerts.libsonnet** or **metrics/mixin/alerts/alerts-external.libsonnet** depending on the type(For internal or external cluster)
     * Test the alert/rule generation by using targets in metrics/mixin/Makefile.
 Eg:  `make prometheus_alert_rules.yaml`.
 This is **optional** and can be used to isolate issues.